CansuED/CansuED.github.io/_pages/service.md

 # Program Committees, Journals, and Conferences
 - ACM (Association for Computing Machinery) CHI conference on Human Factors in Computing Systems 2025
+- ACM SIGCAS/SIGCHI Conference on Computing and Sustainable Societies (COMPASS) 2025

 # Leadership
 - Canada Chapter Lead, Association for Information Science and Technology 2025-2026